Writing Guides

-AI-generated content often sounds fake because of repetition, flat tone, and predictable structure.
-Learn exactly why it happens and how to fix it fast.
+AI content sounds fake because of flat rhythm, hedged opinions, and predictable structure.
+Learn the 5 structural flaws that trigger the AI flag and how to fix them — manually or automatically.

 AI loves to explain what doesn't need explaining.